chandru9279/zasz.me/README.txt

     Zasz.ME  Revamping ChandruOn.NET

+To install do as outlined in Common Installation, and then depending on the environment, do either DevEnv or Server Installation.

-Installation :
+	Common Installation :

-1) Go to Data-Tools-Setup folder and run Packages.bat - This will fetch the Nuget packages
+0) Need	 [.NET 4] and [MS SQLSERVER 2008] running.
-2) Need an account in MS SQLSERVER, that has permission to create and drop databases.
+1) Need an account in MS SQLSERVER, that has permission to create and drop databases.
     Run 0-zasz-login.sql in Data-Tools-Setup folder, which will create the login, and since it is disabled by default, go and enable it using Management studio.
-3) Note the VisualStudio configurations - holds the different environments, keep this up to date.
+2) Create a database ColdStorage and set the zasz.me login as owner.
+3) Run the  2 latest sql files on the ColdStorage database.
+X-Data.sql & X-Schema.sql.
+4) Need [Apache Solr] and [Apache Tomcat Windows] running.
+With [JRE6] installed and PATH set.
+    It also needs setup 'admin-gui, manager-gui' user in tomcat-users.xml.
+After 'service.bat install' start up the service, check if you can access manager and host-manager apps.
+5) Put latest *solr*.war from dist folder to tomcat/webapps and rename it to just solr.war

 	Server Installation :

-4) Go to Data-Tools-Setup folder and run ServerBuild.bat
+1) Go to Data-Tools-Setup folder and run ServerBuild.bat

-If using IIS :

-5) Create an application pool in IIS, create a site (zasz.me), point it to folder zasz.me\
+2) Create an application pool in IIS, create a site (zasz.me), point it to folder zasz.me\
-6) Optionally change the Temp Compilation directory to some suitable directory

-If VisualStudio ASP.NET development server :

-7) Open zasz.me.sln and press F5 xD

-IIS Advanced Changes :
+(The next few are Advanced Changes, they are needed for mail and https functionality.)
+3) Go to Data-Tools-Setup folder and use the Readme.txt and SelfSSL7.exe to install a SSCert into IIS

-1) Changed "binding" settings of the various sites to include a host name.
+4) Changed "binding" settings of the various sites to include a host name.
 Added HTTPS
-   binding to zasz.me, Similar change in AWS Security group if using AWS.
+   binding to zasz.me, using the installed SSCert.
+Allow https in AWS Security group if using AWS.
-2) Turned on SMTP and FTP feature.
+5) Turned on SMTP and FTP feature.
 Set SMTP server to accept max two connections only, and that too only from localhost.
+6) Optionally change the Temp Compilation directory to some suitable directory
+7) Start the website.

+	DevEnv Installation :

+1) Go to Data-Tools-Setup folder and run Packages.bat - This will fetch the Nuget packages
+2) Open zasz.me.sln and press F5 xD
+3) Note the VisualStudio configurations - holds the different environments, keep this up to date.